jacob-sadollahi/minimal-object-storage/README.md

 ### Test:

-there is several external/integration tests , you can run them by executing `run_tests.sh` script:
+there are several external/integration tests , you can run them by executing `run_tests.sh` script:

 `./run_tests.sh`